 Anyone can drown.
 Experienced swimmers.
 Young children.
 Teenagers.

-In the article I Investigate Drownings — Here Are 10 Things Everyone Should Know About Water Safety, author Natalie Livingston highlights additional safety recommendations, particularly relating to children.
+In the article, I Investigate Drownings — Here Are 10 Things Everyone Should Know About Water Safety, author Natalie Livingston highlights additional safety recommendations, particularly relating to children.
 She shares the critical lessons she has learned during her 26 years as a lifeguard.

 Experiencing Minnesota’s lakes or swimming in a pool is a wonderful summer pastime.
 Risks of drowning can be lowered when safety recommendations are followed and everyone in your household learns to swim.
 And when you’re out in a boat, particularly a kayak, canoe or paddleboard, wear U.S. Coast Guard-approved life jackets.
 It’s not enough to just have them on board.